PythonAberdeen/user_group/2020-07/solutions/beginners/README.md

 ## List comprehension

 There is a common pattern where we want to build a list of elements that are the processed version of items from another list.
-Python offers a method of doing this in one line with (list comprehension)[https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions].
+Python offers a method of doing this in one line with [list comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions).

 Here we have the traditional `for` loop method of creating `clean_names` in `solution.py` and the list comprehension methos in `group2.py`